-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

-Sen. Tom Corbin (R) is proposing expanding membership to the militia to everyone who is 17 years and older arguing that if many residents are part of this regulated militia, it would protect them from federal laws restricting weapons.
+Sen. Tom Corbin (R) is proposing expanding membership to the militia to everyone who is 17 years and older, arguing that if many residents are part of this regulated militia, it would protect them from federal restrictions on weapons.

 Corbin did not immediately respond to requests for comment, but in an interview with the Associated Press he said his proposal could “prevent the federal government from ever confiscating any of your weapons because at the end of the day the federal government cannot disarm a standing army.”